 By Melissa Greenwalt

-ATP Student Ambassador studying at the University of Exeter
+Across the Pond Student Ambassador studying at the University of Exeter

 One of the greatest things about being a university student is the opportunity to participate in sports, volunteer with an organization, or meet with people who share similar interests in societies.
 Upon arriving in Cornwall, I discovered that there were loads of opportunities to experience this wonderful part of student life.